467: No Such Thing As Free Laundry

 which I needed for medicinal purposes, he explained, which is understandable after the trauma he'd undergone.

+Okay, it's time for fact number three, and that is my fact.
 My fact this week is that we're sitting here in the Covent Garden office.

-This is an important room to us, and it's the last time the four of us are ever going to be in this room together doing the podcast because Anna's going off and the officers are moving.
+This is an important room to us, and it's the last time the four of us are ever going to be in this room together doing the podcast because Anna's going off and the offices are moving.

 But it's also important for another reason because in 2022, Anna and I set a Guinness World Record right here in this room.